aimeos/upscheme/README.md

 * @param string `$table` Name of the table the column belongs to
 * @param array&#124;string `$name` Name of the column or columns
-* @return TRUE if the columns exists, FALSE if not
+* @return bool TRUE if the columns exists, FALSE if not

 **Examples:**